usuaero/Optix/README.txt

     def fun(x,*args):
         return float
     where x is a vector of the design variables and *args is all other parameters necessary for calling the function.
+Note that Optix will handle x as a column vector (i.e. shape(n_vars,1)).
+    This should be taken into consideration when writing fun().

     x0(array-like,shape(n,))
     - A starting guess for the independent variables.
 May be